 - NATURAL SCIENCES: Three courses.
 One course each in biology, chemistry, and physics.
 Courses are available for science and nonscience students.

-- QUANTITATIVE/FORMAL SKILLS: Two courses.
+- MATHEMATICS, STATISTICS, AND LOGIC: Two courses.
 Two courses in mathematics or one course in mathematics or statistics and one in computing or logic.
 Courses are available for science and nonscience students.

 - HUMANITIES AND CULTURE: Two courses.
-Choose one course classes from each from ethnic studies and Third World studies. specified domestic and selective global cultures.
+Choose one course each from ethnic studies and Third World studies.

 - DISCIPLINARY BREADTH: Four courses.
 Students choose four courses from a variety of disciplinary breadth areas: humanities/foreign language; social science; natural science; math/engineering.
 Courses used to satisfy the disciplinary breadth requirement come from fields outside the major field of study.
 Two of these courses must be upper division.
 At least one upper-division course must include significant writing.